AABoyles/Network-Demos/README.md

 ## Things I want to try but can't find the resources for:

 * Use Cytoscape.js Force layouts (CoSE, fCoSE) with D3 as renderer.
+* Pre-fit the network using one of the Cytoscape.js hybrid layouts for initial node positions and then pass those to D3 to apply a more conventional algorithm for animated interaction.